All-weather Multi-Modality Image Fusion: Unified Framework and 100k Benchmark: Experiment

 \subsection{Training Details}

-For the deweathering process, three specialized teacher networks and one student network were trained under different weather conditions.
-During deweathering, 1000 visible light images from AWMM-100k were utilized as the teacher network training set, and each image was randomly cropped to $160\times160$ to form batches.
-The Adam optimizer was employed with an initial learning rate of $1 \times 10^{-3}$, and the epoch was set to 300 for model training.
-In the knowledge-transfer phase, the teacher network was fixed, and the student network was trained for 250 epochs using a training set featuring a mix of three weather types.
-After the student network was fixed, the fusion network was trained using 500 pairs of infrared and visible images containing rain, haze, and snow.
-These images were fed into the fusion network after being processed by the student network.
-All the experiments were conducted using the PyTorch framework on a system equipped with four NVIDIA 3090 GPUs.
+For the training process, three specialized teacher networks and one student network were trained under different weather conditions.
+For different adverse weather conditions, we selected 1,000 pairs of multi-modality images from the AWMM-100k dataset as the training set for the teacher network.
+Each image was randomly cropped to a size of $160\times160$ pixels to form a batch.
+The initial learning rate for the Adam optimizer was set to $1 \times 10^{-3}$, and the model training was conducted over 300 iterations.
+During the knowledge transfer phase, the teacher network remained fixed while the student network was trained for 200 epochs on a mixed training set comprising three weather types.
+Furthermore, we employed two LLRR blocks, while the remaining parameters were set according to the original paper.
+The number of LCSC blocks iterated in the RFB, IFB, and SFB models is four, with 24 filters per block.
+The size of the convolutional kernel used in each convolutional layer is nine.
+All the experiments were conducted on a system equipped with two NVIDIA 4090 GPUs.